Sleeping in Airports

 5. Relax at a spa

 Take your pampering one step further with a spa or massage treatment.
-Spa on Air offers several services, including dry saunas, shower rooms, and resting rooms.
-Location: T1, 1BF, East of Public Area.
-Mabe Aesthetic also offers skin care services and massage.
-Location: T1, 4F, Transit Zone.
+Spa on Air (Location: T1, 1BF, East of Public Area) offers services such as saunas, showers, and resting rooms.
+Mabe Aesthetic (Location: T1, 4F, Transit Zone.) also provides skincare treatments and massage in the transit area.

 6. Take in the art